 • Canned Corn: Use (1) 15 oz can corn and (1) 15 oz can creamed corn.
 Add the liquid ingredients at step 3 without pre-cooking them.
 The liquid from the canned corn will add a boost of corn flavor.

-If you love corn, these corn recipes are the best way to use up sweet fresh corn.
+If you love sweet summer corn, these corn recipes are the best way to enjoy corn while it’s at the peak of freshness and flavor.

 Corn Chowder Recipe